 The preceding is an excerpt from a CNN article describing an encounter between an LA County Sheriff's deputy and a Whittier school teacher in February 2023.
-Unfortunately, this is a story that repeats itself, in various forms, numerous times by law enforcement officers who abuse their authority and then "blame the victim" by charging them with resisting arrest.
-Resisting arrest has become the "go-to" charge to justify "officer-created jeopardy" and out-of-proportion responses to disrespect or disobedience.
+This case is detailed here because it is representative of a larger pattern of law enforcement activity wherein officers who abuse their authority and then "blame the victim" by charging them with resisting arrest and other related charges.
+Victim-blaming is a harmful practice that sometimes occurs in cases of police violence.
+When authorities fail to charge an officer in a shooting, they may shift blame onto the victim.
+This approach undermines justice and perpetuates a troubling narrative.